“12 year-old girl hangs herself in Florida” January 10, 2018

 Being “liked” is a motivation that has shaped our behavior and personalities since the beginning of time.
 New standards have forced people to let you know they like everything you do.
 This is an unsustainable standard, and I can promise you, you will not like what I am about to submit as a starting point to address our offspring’s unchecked behaviour.

 I will start the list and encourage all to end their own list.
-Seven rules seems like a good beginning, I will not declare with arrogance that this is the final list.
+It is easier to amend than create so please consider this the start of a list.
+Seven rules seems like a good beginning.
 What I would suggest is other parents add their own cautious warning signs in an effort to help with your own approach and understanding.
 I present this first draft, adding my own predicted challenges to the check list.
-I will start with only seven rules, as I cannot even pretend to know the number or the proper approach to this issue might be.
-I only want to start, not end this important conversation.
+I will start with only seven rules.

 The Bully Checklist